November 13 2022,

 The “Nutes” brand connected with growers and became a cultural signifier.
 Colorful product names like Big Bud, Voodoo Juice and Rhino Skin helped it build an international following.

-Today, 10 years after his press release, BigMike says AN has more than $100M in annual sales in 107 countries.
+Today, 10 years after his press release, BigMike says AN had reached more than $100M in annual sales in 107 countries.
 He calls it “the most profitable cannabis company in the world.”

 This allows BigMike, who is 6’7’’, to live “one hell of an awesome life.”
 In 2015, The Daily Mail dubbed him “king of Instagram” for his posts of private jets, sports cars and young, attractive women, their cleavage bursting with weed.
 Last fall, he hosted BigMike’s HalloWeed Bazaar, one of his “marijuana mansion” parties, at a 10-acre Beverly Hills estate.
 “Pillars bursting into flames and fire performers greeted guests, while sword swallowers, water dragons, and contortionists delivered 360 degrees of show stopping spectacles,” BigMike described it in a blog post.